lucasloureiror/slh/docs/install.md

 ```

 ## Go pkg
-Or you can install with Go install command:
+You can also install with Go install command directly:

-You need to have Go installed on your machine.
+You need Go installed on your machine.
 If you don't have Go installed, you can download it from the [official Go website](https://golang.org/dl/).

 Once you have Go installed, you can install Service Level Helper by running the following command: